ubucon-asia/2022/content/venue-and-travel/travel-sponsorship/index.md

 - For people who arrive from foreign countries, Round trip ticket fee for International Flights and Ferry
   - Upto 1,300,000 KRW (Approx 1,000 USD - This is standard, can be less or more depending on departure city)
   - Will be purchased by speaker first, Then reimbursed by organizing team after the event.
+    - In case you can't book ticket because price is too high to pay by yourself, Let us know when writting application.
+So that we can help with that.
 - 3~4 Nights of hotel near the venue.
 (Will be booked by organizing team)
   - You may choose and book other accommodations.
 In that case, accomodation expenses will be also reimbursed after the event.